AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/doc-approvals-and-proofing.md

 1. When you are finished with your review, close the proofing viewer.

-1. If you are on the Document details page, the decision buttons are located in the top-right corner of the screen.
+1. If you are on the Document Details page, the decision buttons are located in the top-right corner of the screen.

 1. Choose one of the following decisions:

-    * **Approve**: The asset does not need changes and is ready for use.
+    * **Approve**: The document does not need changes and is ready for use.
-    * **Approve with changes**: The asset needs changes and is ready for use once they are made.
+    * **Approve with changes**: The document needs changes and is ready for use once they are made.
 Additional approval is not required.
-    * **Needs work**: The asset needs changes and is not ready for use.
-Once the specified changes are made, the asset must be uploaded as a new version and go through another round of approvals.
+    * **Needs work**: The document needs changes and is not ready for use.
+Once the specified changes are made, the document must be uploaded as a new version and go through another round of approvals.
+For more information on uploading a new version, see [ Create a new version as needed](#create-a-new-version-as-needed) in this article.

-The document owner is notified of the decision via email.
+Once you make a decision, the document owner is notified via email.